silvacms/documentation/source/silva/buildout/extending.rst

      We recommend not to use a *trunk* version of any software SVN repository if you want to setup a production instance.
-Best practice is to use a *tag* version of the software.
+Best practice is to use a *tag* version of the software, to be sure to have a repeatable Buildout configuration

 * Software packaged as a Python egg: